apache/airflow/docs/concepts.rst

 =========
 TaskGroup can be used to organize tasks into hierarchical groups in Graph View.
 It is useful for creating repeating patterns and cutting down visual clutter.
 Unlike SubDagOperator, TaskGroup is a UI grouping concept.
-Tasks in TaskGroups honor all the pool configurations.
+Tasks in TaskGroups live on the same original DAG.
+They honor all the pool configurations.

 Dependency relationships can be applied across all tasks in a TaskGroup with the ``>>`` and ``<<`` operators.
 For example, the following code puts ``task1`` and ``task2`` in TaskGroup ``group1``